Procure-to-pay transformation at offshore drilling company delivers savings of over $30 million

 By focusing on master data integrity, process automation and a target operating model to enhance the organisational structure, governance and roles within the supply chain organisation in Phase 1, we set the stage for the powerful sourcing capabilities and tools that ultimately delivered significant cost savings for our client. — Christopher Monk, Managing Director, Protiviti

 • Performance management

 With new automated systems in place, the company developed a new enterprisewide sourcing methodology and implemented new cloud-based spend analysis and e-sourcing tools.
-Leveraging these tools, Protiviti worked with the client to run nine strategic sourcing events utilizing a six-step strategic sourcing approach.
-Key benefits of implementing the technology included the ability to visualize and analyze spend while speeding up and automating procurement activities (RFPs).
+Leveraging these tools, Protiviti worked with the client to run nine strategic sourcing events utilising a six-step strategic sourcing approach.
+Key benefits of implementing the technology included the ability to visualise and analyse spend while speeding up and automating procurement activities (RFPs).

 The company has achieved more than $30 million in savings from the P2P transformation.
 Of the total amount, $8.7 million was achieved by process cost savings, and an additional $21.4 million in spend savings arose from sourcing events enabled by the new sourcing tools and methodology.
 In addition to the financial success of the project, the company has improved the reliability and integrity of its transaction data, reducing invoice processing errors.
 The entire P2P process operates on standard KPIs and metrics globally.
 And finally, with enhanced reporting capabilities, the company now has real-time access to purchase order and invoice data.Training resources on the new processes and tools was key to delivering ongoing value.
 Protiviti trained the client on a comprehensive strategic sourcing methodology and developed a sourcing playbook and training materials to ensure standardisation and to optimise the use of the new spend assessment and RFP tools.
 The training ensured that the organisation could continue to benefit from the transformed processes without dependence on outside resources.